lukso-network/docs/docs/learn/digital-assets/nft/migrate-erc721-to-lsp8.md

 ---
-sidebar_label: '🖼️ Migrate ERC721 to LSP8'
+sidebar_label: 'Migrate from ERC721 to LSP8'
-sidebar_position: 8
+sidebar_position: 6
 description: Learn how to migrate your ERC721 token to the LSP8 Identifiable Digital Asset standard on LUKSO.
 ---